 Average Weather in Monterrey Mexico

-In Monterrey, the temperature typically varies from 49°F to 95°F over the course of the year, and is rarely below 40°F or above 100°F.
+In Monterrey, the summers are long, hot, and muggy; the winters are short, cool, and dry; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 49°F to 95°F and is rarely below 40°F or above 100°F.

 The hot season lasts for 4.3 months, from May 2 to September 11, with an average daily high temperature above 90°F. The hottest day of the year is July 29, with an average high of 95°F and low of 74°F.